jerbotron/Pi-Connect-4/README.md

 2. From the `client/` directory, run the command `npm install` to install all of the necessary dependencies listed in the package file.
 3. From the same directory, run the command `node webappserver` to start the server

-You should now be able to navigate to `localhost` in your browser to view the controller.
+You should now be able to navigate to `localhost:5000` in your browser to view the controller.